YouwangDeng/Leetcode/LeetcodeNote.md

 * find a unvisited person, add 1 to count, dfs relationship with this person, find relation, continue dfs
 * 2D array relation, line by line search, jump between lines

+## Merge Sorted Array
+* shift array from left to right, start from the end one
+* bottom-up solution is better